What Do Fixed Index Annuities, Equity Index Annuities and Hybrid Annuities Have in Common?

 Some hybrid annuities can help to resolve the concerns with regard to other needs in addition to asset growth and retirement income––such as long-term care funding or wealth transfer to heirs––while still providing one with a secure income.
 These annuities are considered by many to be the answer to satisfying a combination of retirement objectives combined into one solution, thus having the potential to solve several issues in retirement.

 Obtaining a hybrid annuity essentially works the same way that you choose any annuity, in that making an allocation begins by choosing the hybrid annuity after comparing rates, features and ratings that meet key retirement objectives and then funding the hybrid annuity contract with a licensed agent as the final step.

-As hybrid annuities are not an actual specific annuity (hybrid actually describes the combination of benefits offered by various types of different annuities combined into one), there are many misconceptions with regard to how these annuities work as well as about how the benefits are received.
+As hybrid annuities are not an actual specific annuity (hybrid describes the combination of benefits offered by various types of different annuities combined into one), there are many misconceptions about how these annuities work as well as about how the benefits are received.
 Therefore, it is important to fully understand what fact is and what fiction is when it comes to hybrid annuities or hybrid income annuities.

 Fact or Fiction? — If retirees use their annuity account value, they will not be eligible to receive any long-term care benefit dollars. — Fiction!